5,500Units Under Management

 Avg.
 Time Rental Is on Market 23 Days

-Being a landlord seems like the perfect way to start making some easy, passive income.
-All you really have to do is find tenants, collect monthly checks, and occasionally call in a contractor for repairs, right?
+Being a landlord seems like the perfect way to start making easy passive income.
+You just have to find tenants, collect monthly checks, and occasionally call in a contractor for repairs, right?
+Well, not exactly.

 1. Failing to Remain Empathetic